 By Steven Weisbart, Chief Economist

 Price increases relating to auto insurance property claims have been quite moderate recently.
-Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, fell by 0.5 percent in December 2017 vs. December 2016.
-Current prices for motor vehicle parts and equipment are about even with prices in April 2011.
-Prices for motor vehicle repair rose by just 0.9 percent for the 12 months ended December 2017.
-Prices for motor vehicle body work rose by 1.9 percent year-over-year (not seasonally adjusted).
-The BLS survey of consumer prices for motor vehicle insurance in December 2017 rose by 7.9 percent year-over-year.
-Of course, many factors other than prices for auto repair—such as the continuing drop in insurers’ investment income, and continuing above-CPI growth in the prices for intensive medical care, and an unusual upturn in the collision rate, which is related to the increase in the number of people employed (and adding cars to rush hour)—likely are affecting these increases.
+Prices for motor vehicle parts and equipment, which affect not only comprehensive and collision claims, but property damage liability as well, rose by 2.2 percent as of December 2018 vs. December 2017.
+Although this appears to be a moderate rate of increase, it could be the start of a seriously-adverse trend.
+Beginning in December 2017, parts and equipment prices have generally risen by roughly 0.3 percent each month (except for a June-September span when prices were basically flat).
+Some this rise might have been caused by the tariffs that the U.S. has placed on imported parts; other explanations might be that more sophisticated parts needed for new cars are more expensive due to advanced technology.
+Nonetheless, auto claims seem likely to be affected.
+Prices for motor vehicle repair rose by 0.8 percent for the 12 months ended December 2018.
+Prices for motor vehicle body work rose by 3.2 percent year-over-year (not seasonally adjusted).
+The BLS survey of consumer prices for motor vehicle insurance in December 2018 rose by 4.6 percent year-over-year.
+This is the lowest year-over-year increase in motor vehicle insurance prices in more than four years (September 2014, +4.3 percent).
+The year-over-year increase has been dropping because the most recent monthly changes were decreases (in November, down by 0.5 percent vs. October, and in December, down by 0.2 percent vs. November).
+Of course, factors other than prices for auto repair—such as the continued low level of insurers’ investment income and continued above-CPI growth in the prices for hospital care—likely are affecting these increases.

 Please click on the file name below to view the article in PDF format.
 You will need Adobe Acrobat Reader to view the file.